Genetic & Geneticists 101

 Currently, there is no predicted change for the demand of geneticists in the field and the competition for basic research positions will remain strong.
 It is predicted that growth will only be likely if there are advances in big data and hyper-computing that necessitates the analysis of genetic and ecological data.
 Opportunities for environmental geneticists will also increase if there is more interest in the environment and focus on medical genetics.

-Pursuing the Career
+Pursuing a Career in Genetics

 Those interested in pursuing this career should major in genetics, biology, environmental science, or any other related disciplines.
 The most important courses to have a career in environmental genetics are biology, population biology, ecology, chemistry, math, statistics, and computer science.
 Although a bachelor’s degree is enough for an entry level job, the advancement and long-term prospects necessitates advance study and continued professional development.
 Independent research positions or academic positions in genetics will generally require a doctoral degree.